Defining rule conditions

 What happens if my agent is out-of-date?

 If your agent is out-of-date, then an IP may be blocked or allowed based on outdated geo information.
-Or requests may display in the console that would have been blocked with newer geodata.
-The country displayed in the console will reflect the latest available geodata.
+Or requests may display in the control panel that would have been blocked with newer geodata.
+The country displayed in the control panel will reflect the latest available geodata.

 How do dynamic geolocation data updates work?